 It's that season to move your indoor running routine to the beautiful outdoors!
 If you are feeling unsure about the transition, don’t stress, we’ve got your back!
 With a good fitting pair of running shoes and some healthy preparation you will be well on your way to experiencing the benefits of outdoor running.
-This transition may take time but will be well worth it.
-If you have any concerns reach out to a chiropractor to discuss improving running form and injury prevention.
-Below we have listed some helpful tips to help you get started!
+Below are some helpful tips to help you get started!

 Tip 1: Stretch before and after your run.
 Stretching is important to reduce your risk of injury.
 Keep in mind you want to hold each stretch for at least 30 seconds in a comfortable range.
 While completing your stretches make sure to avoid wobbling around and to repeat at least twice on each side.